HenryCook/vagrant-kubernetes/README.md

 As per Kubernetes' instructions I have installed the `kubelet` and docker binaries, and then configured all the other components via static pod manifests (see the `files/manifests` directory).
 This allows for a very clean and repeatable bootstrap experience.
 I have used the `hyperkube` Docker image that contains the `hyperkube` all-in-one binary, which means you can run all your components with just the one binary e.g. `kube-proxy`, `kube-apiserver`, `kube-controller-manager` and `kube-scheduler`.

+### SSL

+With thanks to [kelseyhightower](https://github.com/kelseyhightower) I was able to create vaid self signed certs via his repo [docker-kubernetes-tls-guide](https://github.com/kelseyhightower/docker-kubernetes-tls-guide).

+You just need to clone the repo, install the [CFSSL](https://github.com/cloudflare/cfssl) tool, edit the relevant json files and create your SSL certs.

 ## Usage